-It’s been over 30 years since the beginning of the Space Battleship Yamato phenomenon, which was so widespread that even its Japanese fans can still dig up an occasional surprise.
+The Space Battleship Yamato phenomenon is so widespread that even its Japanese fans can still dig up an occasional surprise decades later.
 One case in point was revealed in the book shown at right, This is Manga!
 Published by Media Factory in November 1999, it explored the origins and influences of classic manga titles such as Astro Boy, Star of the Giants, and Ninja Kamui.

 Included in its pages is a complete reproduction of a Space Battleship Yamato picture story, written by Keisuke Fujikawa and drawn by Leiji Matsumoto during the production of the first TV series.
-Serialized over six issues of a monthly children’s magazine, it retold a highly-condensed version of the story in just 29 pages and was never seen again.
+Serialized over six issues of Fifth Grader magazine (Feb 1975 issue shown above), it retold a highly-condensed version of the story in just 29 pages and was never seen again.

 The author of the book painstakingly resurrected this unique piece of Yamato history in consultation with Matsumoto and the original publisher, then reproduced it in This is Manga!, accompanied by an interview that shed new light on a forgotten treasure.